bimdata/javascript-api-client/docs/ModelApi.md

 ## deleteStoreyPlan

-> deleteStoreyPlan(cloudPk, id, modelPk, projectPk, storeyPk)
+> deleteStoreyPlan(cloudPk, id, modelPk, projectPk, storeyUuid)

 Delete the relation between a 2d model and a storey